ZeadShalaby/Compiler-lexical-Syntax-analysis/README.md

 📌Syntax analysis :

 also known as parsing, is the process of analyzing a string of symbols, either in natural language or in a computer language, according to the rules of formal grammar.
 It involves checking whether a given input is correctly structured according to the syntax of the language.

+## Contributing

+Any contributions you make are **greatly appreciated**.

+* If you have suggestions for adding or removing projects, feel free to [open an issue](https://github.com/ZeadShalaby/Compiler-lexical-Syntax-analysis/issues/new) to discuss it, or directly create a pull request after you edit the *README.md* file with necessary changes.
+* Please make sure you check your spelling and grammar.
+* Create individual PR for each suggestion.
+* Make sure to add a meaningful description

+### Creating A Pull Request

+1. Fork the Project
+2. Create your Feature Branch (`git checkout -b feature/GoalFeature`)
+3. Commit your Changes (`git commit -m 'Add some GoalFeature'`)
+4. Push to the Branch (`git push origin feature/GoalFeature`)
+5. Open a Pull Request